 After dinner, visit the newly famous attraction that was built for the Pan-Am Games in Nathan Phillips Square and remained long after because of its popularity—the Toronto sign.
 The sign lights up at night, and if you’re in town in the winter, you can skate on the rink in front of it.
 Skate rentals are available until 9:00pm each day.

 Looking for a party to end your night?
-The Citizen, The Underground, The Drake and The Porch (in the summer) are all excellent options for a night out.
+The Citizen, The Drake and The Porch (in the summer) are all excellent options for a night out.
 Just looking for somewhere to get drinks?
 The Wheat Sheaf is one of the oldest bars in Toronto, Loose Moose and C’est What? are all fun pubs/bars to go too.

 Wake up early and head to the west end of the city to Liberty Village for breakfast at School—my favourite breakfast spot in all of Toronto.
 But don’t go to School with expectations of just getting traditional bacon and eggs, School serves up gourmet spins on your breakfast favs and it’s worth the extra little bit of money!